 1999 – 2000

-In 1999, the logo’s color scheme changed after a change in the movement’s leadership; black letters, in tune with the palette of the American flag, became blue with a violet hue, symbolizing self-awareness, talent discovery, in-depth study of subjects, and self-development.
+In 1999, the logo’s color scheme changed after a change in the movement’s leadership; black letters, in tune with the palette of the American flag, were replaced with blue-violet, symbolizing self-awareness, talent discovery, in-depth study, and self-development.
 The gray background behind the inscription was removed.
 The clean white canvas highlighted the participants’ youth.

 2000 – 2007